Inside Silvera, issue 12

 Getting back to offering the events and programs residents enjoy

-We’ve been welcoming back volunteers and service providers.
-Many are familiar faces to residents and employees, ones we haven’t seen since spring 2020.
-The smiles are wide as we catch up and do interesting things together.
+We’ve been welcoming back volunteers and service providers to our SL communities that we haven’t seen since spring 2020.
+The smiles are wide as we catch up and do interesting things together!

-Volunteers and service providers support Silvera’s goal in expanding the events and programs that help residents stay healthy in mind, body and spirit.
-Residents have listened to music and done art projects, gone on Trishaw bike rides,… A few communities brought in musicians and bands for dinner entertainment and dancing.
-Some residents have had daytrips and picnic lunches.
+Volunteers and service providers support Silvera’s goal to expand the events and programs that help residents stay healthy in mind, body and spirit.

 How to ask for help